Admission & registration

-If you are admitted/conditionally admitted, you can move on to Step 3: Complete your registration.
+If you are admitted/conditionally admitted, you can move on to Step 3: Registration.

 Your admission request has been rejected

-If you have been rejected to your chosen programme, you will receive a message in Studielink and a letter.
+If you have been rejected to your chosen programme, you will receive a message in Studielink and a letter via email.
 The letter states why you were not admitted to the programme.
 Your application is then also rejected in Studielink, so that you will no longer receive emails or letters about this from UM.

 Step 3: Registration